 A document that describes the project activity, satisfies eligibility requirements, identifies sources and sinks of GHG emissions, establishes project boundaries, describes the baseline scenario, defines how GHG quantification will be done and what methodologies, assumptions, and data will be used, and provides details on the project's MRV procedures.
 ACR requires every project to submit GHG Project Plan using an ACR-approved methodology.

 Implementation Date

-PUB Intentional Reversal The date corresponding to the start of project activities on a given site.
+The date corresponding to the initial deployment of project activities and beginning of ERT generation on a given site.
 Eligible implementation dates for AFOLU-based carbon projects are defined in the relevant ACR Standard and methodology.